dotkam.com stats

 Did you notice some colour?
 Good catch :) So now it was possible to actually browse the disk, and start programs with a button click.
 There were tons of system utilities with different browsers that you could start at the start up time (sort of like in MBS, but not).

 Right after TR-DOS, I felt like I need more.
 I need more..
 I need more..
 RAM!
 And we soldered another level of RAM on top of 64Kb chips.
-So now my Speccy was equipped with 128Kb of RAM, which could free up some ROM real estate, which enabled ROM to fit a little menu on start up:
+So now my Speccy was equipped with 128Kb of RAM, which could free up some ROM real estate, which enabled ROM to fit a little menu on startup:

 zx-spectrum 128 menu